-The first stage in any plan to prepare for the GDPR (General Data Protection Regulation) is GDPR awareness with a special focus on staff awareness.
+The first stage in any plan to prepare for compliance with the GDPR (General Data Protection Regulation) is GDPR awareness with a special focus on staff awareness as the first step towards personal data protection.

 Your people and GDPR awareness: get it right; it is essential and not that hard